 It is possible to bring the tip back down.

 It is possible through some rhinoplasty techniques to bring the tip back down.
 Sometimes this can involve cartilage grafting.
 The cartilage grafts from the nose do not warp over time.
 Ear cartilage grafts can and do warp and are not recommended as the primary source of cartilage.
 Make sure that your rhinoplasty surgeon is very well-versed in revision rhinoplasty and has done thousands of them.
+For many examples, please see the link below to our rhinoplasty photo Gallery

 You need to see a revision rhinoplasty specialist.